Chapter 4: Alcohol

 To increase the sample size available, the detailed analysis of children living with parents with an AUDIT score of 8 or more and 16 or more, by age and sex used data from the 2017 and 2019 surveys combined.

 Among all children in 2017/2019 combined, the majority (83%) were not living in a household with a parent exhibiting hazardous drinking behaviour or with a possible alcohol dependence (AUDIT scores of 0-7).
-Just under a fifth of children (17%) were living with at least one parent in their household who exhibited hazardous, harmful drinking behaviour or had a possible alcohol dependence (AUDIT score of 8 or more) and of these, 2% lived with at least one parent in their household who was drinking at a harmful level or who had possible alcohol dependence (AUDIT score of 16 or more).
+Just under a fifth of children (17%) were living with at least one parent in their household who exhibited hazardous, harmful drinking behaviour or had a possible alcohol dependence (AUDIT score of 8 or more).
+Two per cent lived with at least one parent in their household who was drinking at a harmful level or who had possible alcohol dependence (AUDIT score of 16 or more).
 There were no significant differences by age or sex of the child in the proportion of children who had at least one parent who exhibited hazardous or harmful drinking behaviour or with a possible alcohol dependence.
 Table 4.6

 Table 4.1 Estimated usual weekly alcohol consumption level, 2003 to 2019